tpkemme/tkwp-docker/README.md

 appropriately named dev url.
 So if you clone this repo into a folder named "tylerisawesome" and set the port in dockup.sh to a unique number, you will see a new Wordpress install at "tylerisawesome.com" after running `sh dockup.sh`.

+# Prereqs

+Before you can use 'dockup' a local wordpress installation, you need to install [Docker](https://www.docker.com/) and [Docker Compose](https://www.docker.com/products/docker-compose).
+Not so bad right?

 # Docker images included in this environment

 -   Wordpress